ysdragon/StreamBot/README.md

-GUILD_ID = "" # The ID of the Discord server your self-bot will be running on COMMAND_CHANNEL_ID = "" # The ID of the Discord channel where your self-bot will respond to commands VIDEO_CHANNEL_ID = "" # The ID of the Discord voice/video channel where your self-bot will stream videos ADMIN_IDS = [""] # A list of Discord user IDs that are considered administrators for your self-bot (not implemented yet) VIDEOS_FOLDER = "./videos" # The local path where you store video files PREVIEW_CACHE = "/tmp/preview-cache" # The local path where your self-bot will cache video preview thumbnails
+GUILD_ID = "" # The ID of the Discord server your self-bot will be running on COMMAND_CHANNEL_ID = "" # The ID of the Discord channel where your self-bot will respond to commands VIDEO_CHANNEL_ID = "" # The ID of the Discord voice/video channel where your self-bot will stream videos VIDEOS_FOLDER = "./videos" # The local path where you store video files PREVIEW_CACHE = "./tmp/preview-cache" # The local path where your self-bot will cache video preview thumbnails VIDEO_CACHE = "./tmp/video-cache" # The local path where your self-bot will cache youtube videos

 # Stream options
 STREAM_WIDTH = "1280" # The width of the video stream in pixels